 Another popular trick in the prosecutor community is the illegal introduction of evidence.
 The Ohio Rules of Evidence and the Ohio Constitution work together to permit the admission of relevant, reliable evidence and exclude irrelevant, unreliable evidence.
 Often prosecutors will simply fail to disclose evidence they know will be excluded until the moment they attempt to introduce it to the jury.
 When the improper evidence is disclosed, many prosecutors will attempt to introduce it to the jury even when the Court has specifically ordered them not to do so.
 If you intend to fight the accusations against you, you need an attorney who understands the rules of evidence and knows how prosecutors try to game the system to obtain convictions at all costs.
 Delaware Ohio criminal defense Attorney Brian Jones lead his law school class in Evidence, attends seminars on the subject annually and has been frequently requested to speak on evidence topics by Thompson-West Legal Education Centers, the Marion County Bar Association and the Ohio Association of Criminal Defense Lawyers

 When you’re facing criminal charges, your finances, freedom and future are at stake.
 You can’t afford a criminal conviction when the costs are thousands of dollars in fines and court-costs, lengthy jail sentences and the black mark of a conviction on job applications and credit reports for the rest of your life.
 Prosecutors have tunnel vision with their eyes for conviction at all costs.
-Call a skilled Ohio criminal defense attorney from The Law Office of Brian Jones for a free consultation and learn how we will assert your rights and protect you from the illegal actions of police and prosecutors.
+Call a skilled Ohio criminal defense attorney from The Law Office of Brian Jones to schedule an appointment and learn how we will assert your rights and protect you from the illegal actions of police and prosecutors.

 Brian Glen Jones graduated from Ohio Wesleyan University with a Bachelors Degree in Politics and Government.
 He then went on to earn his Juris Doctorate degree from the University Of Akron School Of Law.
 Brian has been a lifelong resident of Ohio.
 Brian is licensed to practice law in the state of Ohio and before the United States District Court for the Northern and Southern Districts of Ohio.